DaddyRiis/DLAI_A_2/README.md

 Then we define the semantic_search/question-answering function.
 The search function identifies diseases based on the similarity between user queries and pre-existing symptom descriptions in the dataset and then answers the most related treatments.
 This is achieved by:
   - Encoding the symptoms and the query into embeddings.
-  - Calculating the cosine similarity between the query embedding and each symptom embedding in the dataset.
+  - Calculating the similarity between the query embedding and each symptom embedding in the dataset.
   - Sorting the results by similarity scores and returning the top results.
 The inputs into the semantic_search are a string of text describing symptoms (queries) and number of top matches to recieve, in this code "3".
 Key Steps: